Los Cerritos Wetlands: Restoration project

+In September 2023, Los Cerritos Wetlands Authority revealed its plans to restore 54 acres of the south side of the wetlands.
+This will be the first phase of their goal to restore and provide public access to 103.5 acres in total out of the available 503 acres.
+LCWA received a $31.8 million grant from the California State Coastal Conservancy to fund the restoration.
+Flood management, removing invasive species, reconnecting the wetlands to the tidal flow, planting native vegetation, and providing public access with new paths will be the main focus.
+The starting date for this project is estimated to be around Fall 2025.

 Environmental Impact Report

 The Los Cerritos Wetlands Authority (LCWA) has certified the Final Environmental Impact Report (EIR) for the Los Cerritos Wetlands to continue efforts to provide a comprehensive restoration framework for the Los Cerritos Wetlands.
 The LCWA initiated the preparation of its EIR to determine the nature and extent of the proposed program’s impact upon the environment.
 An EIR also identifies ways to reduce environmental effects and analyzes reasonable alternatives to avoid or minimize significant environmental effects.

 The proposed program would restore wetland, transitional, and upland habitats throughout the program area.
 This would involve remediation of contaminated soil, grading, revegetation, construction of new public access opportunities (including trails, visitor centers, parking lots, and viewpoints), construction of flood management facilities (including earthen levees, berms, and walls), and modification of existing infrastructure and utilities.